mosparo/documentation/docs/3_installation/2_install/2_source.md

 ## Prerequisites

-In addition to the requirements described in the [prerequisites](../prerequisites) regarding your web hosting, you need for this variant
+In addition to the requirements described in the [prerequisites](../prerequisites) regarding your web hosting, you need for this method
 - Git
 - Composer
 - NPM